Purity in chromatically localized algebraic $K$-theory: Introduction

 \textsc{Conventions.} We fix a prime number $p$ which will be the implicit prime in all Morava $K$-theories $K(i)$ and $T(i)$ below.
 We adopt the convention that $K(0) = H\Q$.
 Whenever we speak of a ring spectrum, we mean an $\E_1$-ring spectrum, i.e.~an algebra in the symmetric monoidal $\infty$-category $\Sp$ of spectra.
 By a module over a ring spectrum we mean a right module.
 Given an $\E_k$-ring spectrum $R$ for $k\geq 2$, an $R$-algebra is an algebra in the monoidal $\infty$-category $\RMod(R)$ of $R$-modules.
 For a spectrum $E$, we denote by $L_{E}$ the Bousfield localization functor at $E$.
 For a spectrum $X$ and a pointed space $Y$, we write $X \otimes Y$ for the smash product $X \otimes \Sigma^{\infty}Y$.

 \textsc{Acknowledgements.} We are very grateful to Dustin Clausen for generously sharing his ideas and numerous helpful discussions, and to Ben Antieau for his input and interest.
-Finally, we thank Gijs Heuts, Niko Naumann, and George Raptis for valuable discussions and Ulrich Bunke and Lars Hesselholt for helpful comments on a previous version.
+We also thank two anonymous referees for their comments.
+We heartily thank Ishan Levy for allowing us to include \Cref{prop:tstructure}.
+Finally, we thank Gijs Heuts, Niko Naumann, George Raptis, and Allen Yuan for valuable discussions and Ulrich Bunke and Lars Hesselholt for helpful comments on a previous version.